 Does aspartame produce enough methanol to harm people?
 The short answer is, "there is a lot of controversy around this question," as you will see in several of the links below.
 Most people regularly consume up to 10 mg of methanol per day as part of their normal diet.
 One 12-ounce can of aspartame-sweetened soda contains about 200 milligrams of aspartame [reference].
 You'd add a tenth of this amount to your diet as methanol following digestion (20 mg).

-For more information about aspartame and related topics, see the links on the next page.
+For more information about aspartame and related topics, see the links below.